-Brian W. Dotts, PhD, is an Associate Professor of educational foundations, University of Georgia.
-(Note of clarification: Although identified as "clinical" faculty, Dr. Dotts focuses solely on academic scholarship and teaching.
-He has never conducted clinical work.
-Moreover, despite UGA's Research I institutional status, Dotts is part of a growing non-tenure-track faculty in the College of Education who maintain a -tenure-track workload.)
-He has published peer-reviewed papers in the history of American Education, specifically focusing on educational and political theories during the American Revolution and early national period, common school politics during the Antebellum Era, John Dewey and Social Reconstructionism during the early twentieth century, and educational foundations as an academic field.
-He is completing work on his third book.
+Brian W. Dotts, PhD, is a non-tenure-track Professor of Educational Foundations, University of Georgia.
+He has published peer-reviewed books and papers in the history of American Education, specifically focusing on educational and political theories during the American Revolution and early national period, common school politics during the Antebellum Era, John Dewey and Social Reconstructionism during the early twentieth century, and educational foundations as an academic field.
+Dotts' research also focues on multiculturalism and the school privatization movement.
+His most recent book won the 2020 Society of Professors of Education Book Award.

 Dotts, Brian W. (In progress).
 Sculpting Human Identity: Social and Legal Constructions in a Multicultural World.

-Dotts, Brian W. (Forthcoming).
+Dotts, Brian W. (2018).
 Educational Foundations: Philosophical and Historical Perspectives.
-New York, NY: Cambridge University Press, 2018. http://www.cambridge.org/us/academic/subjects/psychology/educational-psychology/education-foundations-philosophical-and-historical-perspectives?format=PB#zHdbmRmgpxuhgLzu.97
+London, UK: Cambridge University Press, 2019.

 -Brian W. Dotts.
-(Forthcoming).
+(2020).
 The Sun Never Sets on the Global Privatization Movement: A Return to the Heart of Darkness in a Neoliberal and Neoimperialist World.
-In International Handbook of Critical Pedagogies.
-Edited by Shirley R. Steinberg, Barry Down, Sandy Grande, and Dara Nix-Stevenson.
+In The Sage Handbook of Critical Pedagogies.
+Edited by Shirley R. Steinberg and Barry Down.
 Volume I of III.
 London, UK: Sage Publications.

--Atkinson, Jamie C. and Brian W. Dotts. (forthcoming).
+-Atkinson, Jamie C. and Brian W. Dotts.
+(2019).
 Impacting classrooms with privatized graduate schools: An analysis of Relay Graduate School.
-In T. J. Brewer & C. Lubienski, Becoming a Teacher in an Age of Reform: Global Lessons for Teacher Preparation and the Teaching Profession.
+In T. J. Brewer & C. Lubienski, Learning to Teach in an Era of Privatization: Global Trends in Teacher Preparation.
 New York, NY: Teachers College Press.

 -Dotts, Brian W. Cato's Resolve and the Revolutionary Spirit: Political Education, Civic Action, and the Democratic-Republican Societies of the 1790s.
 In Donald Warren and John Patrick (Eds.).
 Moral and Civic Learning in the United States (pp. 33-50).
 New York: Palgrave Macmillan, 2006.